 One of the primary benefits of Mountaineering Scotland club membership is our specialist insurance policy for clubs.

-As a committee member, you may not realise it, but the constitution of your club almost certainly makes you personally liable for damages awarded against the club.
+As a committee member, you may not realise it, but the constitution of your club almost certainly makes you personally liable for the liability of the organisation.
 Specialist comprehensive third party liability insurance is therefore an essential requirement.

-The Mountaineering Scotland policy is designed to protect your club, its officers and members for claims awarded and arising from issues related to club governance and a broad range of mountaineering and social activities.
+The Mountaineering Scotland Combined Liability policy is designed to protect your club, its officers and members for claims awarded and arising from issues related to club governance and a broad range of mountaineering and social activities.

 We require clubs and groups to register all their active members in order to benefit from our club membership and insurance.
 Prospective members or 'guests' are covered by the club's insurance for up to two meets.
 New members must be registered and paid for within a month of their joining the club.